 Imputation is used to determine plausible values for all variables that are missing or inconsistent with historical data.
 A number of statistical techniques are employed for this purpose that use survey data collected during the current and previous cycles.

 For records for which historical data are available, missing fuel consumption values are calculated using a trend that represents the change in fuel consumption of the industry to which the establishment belongs.

 Starting in 2006, an automated donor imputation program is used in addition to the other imputation methods mentioned above, using Statistics Canada's generalized system BANFF.
 Donor imputation involves identifying a respondent record that is similar to a non-respondent based on information that is available for both establishments (such as industry, value of shipments, and types of fuel consumed).
 The data available for the donor establishment are then used for the non-respondent.

 The Generalized Estimation System is applied to calculate energy consumption estimates for each of the 88 manufacturing NAICS of interest.
-The most recent shipment values for these industries available from the Annual Survey of Manufactures are used to help correct sampling errors and to include an adjustment for the uncovered portion of each industry that was excluded from the sample, that is, the take-none stratum.
+The most recent revenue values for these industries available from Statistic Canada's Business Register are used to help correct sampling errors and to include an adjustment for the uncovered portion of each industry that was excluded from the sample, that is, the take-none stratum.

 Starting in 2006, coal, coal coke, petroleum coke, coke on catalytic cracking catalyst, refinery fuel gas, butane and steam purchased are weighted, while they were not previously.
 This change allows the production of estimates that represent the population.